StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup.md

 For Cassandra and Elasticsearch clusters, ensure snapshots are taken simultaneously across all nodes to maintain consistency.

 #### Data Integrity Checks

 Perform a preliminary check on the system for data corruption or inconsistencies.
 Address any issues before proceeding with the backup.

 ### Testing and Validation

 Test the backup process in a staging or test environment to ensure scripts and configurations work as expected.

 And periodically validate your restoration procedures using test environments to confirm the integrity of the backup data.
-### Overview

-To successfully restore TheHive, the following data needs to be saved:

-- The database
-- Files
-- Optionally, the index

 ---

-## Why backing up the index is optional ?
+## Why is backing up the index optional and what are the consequences ?

-### Option 1: Backup Only the Data

-You can use Cassandra snapshots to back up the data of a Cassandra node.
-This can be done while the application is running, meaning there is no downtime.
-With this option, the index is not backed up and will be rebuilt from the data during restoration.

-If the index doesn't exist, it is built when TheHive starts.

-**Pros:**

-- No downtime during backup
-- Backups take less space

-**Cons:**

-- Restoration can be lengthy (requires a full reindexation of the data)

-&nbsp;

-### Option 2: Backup the Data and the Index

-To ensure the data and the index are synchronized, TheHive must be stopped before backing up Cassandra and Elasticsearch.

-**Pros:**

-- TheHive can be quickly restored from a backup

-**Cons:**

-- Downtime of TheHive during the backup
-- Backups take more space
+In TheHive’s architecture, the decision to back up the Elasticsearch index is a matter of balancing operational priorities such as backup speed, storage requirements, and restoration time.
+Here’s a breakdown of why backing up the index might be considered optional and the potential consequences of doing so.

+### Why backup the index might be skipped

+#### Rebuild capability

+Elasticsearch indices can be rebuilt from the data stored in Cassandra.
+This makes it possible to restore the system without explicitly backing up the index, provided the data is intact.

+#### Backup size optimization

+Excluding the index from the backup process reduces the total backup size.
+This can be particularly beneficial when dealing with large datasets or limited storage.

+### Consequences of not backing up the index

+If the index is not backed up, it must be rebuilt from scratch during the restoration process.
+This can significantly increase the time required to fully restore the system.

+### Recommandation

+While skipping the index backup offers operational benefits during the backup process, it increases the restoration time and may introduce additional challenges.

+* If minimal restoration time is critical, back up the index alongside the database and files.
+* If backup speed and storage efficiency are prioritized, skip the index backup but prepare for a longer restoration process.

+Ultimately, the decision depends on your infrastructure, operational priorities, and acceptable downtime during recovery.
+Ensure you have tested and validated your backup and restore processes in a controlled environment before applying them in production.

 ---

-## "Backup Index, Data and Files"
+## Backup procedures

-## Cassandra (database)
+### Cassandra (database)

+Ensure that all Cassandra data is safely stored in consistent snapshots.

-### Prerequisites
+#### Prerequisites

 To back up or export the database from Cassandra, the following information is required:

-- Cassandra admin password
+* Cassandra admin password
-- Keyspace used by TheHive (default = `thehive`).
+* Keyspace used by TheHive (default = `thehive`).
 This can be checked in the `application.conf` configuration file, in the database configuration under *storage*, *cql*, and `keyspace` attribute.

 !!!
 Tip
-    This information can be found in TheHive configuration:
+    This information can be found in TheHive configuration file - _application.conf_ - under the `db.janusgraph.storage` attribute:

     ```yaml
     db.janusgraph {
         storage {
             backend: cql